Work underway for expansion of Mansfield supermarket as every 'upgrade' helps

 “We would like to thank all our customers for their patience whilst the work is being carried out.”

-The work is part of a push to become a “convenient retailer” with plans for the company to open 14 new express stores and 59 new branches in the next 12 months.
+The company plans to open 14 new express stores and 59 new branches in the next 12 months.

 He said: “Our priority is to be the most convenient retailer.”